vanhoangkha/aws-eks-workshop-beginner/content/2-Prerequiste/2.2-cluster-creation/2.2.2-terraform/_index.md

 The following demonstrates how you will later clean up resources once you have completed your desired lab exercises.
 These steps will delete all provisioned infrastructure.
 {{% /notice %}}

-Before deleting the Cloud9/VSCode IDE environment we need to clean up the cluster that we set up above.
+Before deleting the VSCode IDE environment we need to clean up the cluster that we set up above.

 First use `delete-environment` to ensure that the sample application and any left-over lab infrastructure is removed: